-Other Expense, Net
+Other Income (Expense), Net

-Other expense, net, consists primarily of interest expense on our outstanding debt, and losses from the remeasurement of our convertible preferred stock warrant liability and losses from early extinguishment of debt.
-The convertible preferred stock warrant liability was reclassified into additional paid-in capital upon our IPO and will no longer be remeasured at each balance sheet date.
+Other income (expense), net, consisted primarily of interest income and local and franchise tax expenses.
+In addition, in 2017, it included expense on our outstanding debt, and losses from the remeasurement of our convertible preferred stock warrant liability and losses from early extinguishment of debt.